25A0/Quadtastic/README.md

  - [x] Select a file
  - [x] Load the image
  - [x] Display the image
+ - [x] zoom and move the image around
  - [ ] Define quads
  - [ ] Name quads
  - [ ] Export defined quads as lua code